orange-cloudfoundry/cf-redis-example-app/README.md

 #### Using Redis service

-Install the app by pushing it to your Cloud Foundry and binding with the edis service
+Install the app by pushing it to your Cloud Foundry and binding with the redis service

 Example: